japila-books/apache-spark-internals/docs/history-server/JsonProtocol.md

 JsonProtocol is an utility to convert SparkListenerEvents <<sparkEventToJson, to>> and <<sparkEventFromJson, from>> JSON format.

-JsonProtocol is used by xref:spark-history-server:EventLoggingListener.adoc[] and xref:spark-history-server:ReplayListenerBus.adoc[] (to xref:spark-history-server:EventLoggingListener.adoc#logEvent[log] and xref:spark-history-server:ReplayListenerBus.adoc#replay[replay] events for xref:spark-history-server:index.adoc[], respectively).
+JsonProtocol is used by spark-history-server:EventLoggingListener.md[] and spark-history-server:ReplayListenerBus.md[] (to spark-history-server:EventLoggingListener.md#logEvent[log] and spark-history-server:ReplayListenerBus.md#replay[replay] events for spark-history-server:index.md[], respectively).

 == [[sparkEventFromJson]] sparkEventFromJson Utility